guest@tfb:~$ cat analysis/defi-lending-yield-tax.md

 In wrapping and bridging operations the taxpayer usually keeps the same economic exposure to the underlying, although they come to operate with a technically distinct version of the asset, on another network or contract.
 From an economic perspective, there are respectable arguments for defending neutrality in some cases of 1:1 conversion.
 From a strictly legal perspective, it can also be argued that they are formally distinct assets and therefore a potentially relevant barter.

 There is, as things stand, no Spanish binding ruling that expressly closes the treatment of wrapping or bridging.
+In fact, V0648-24 expressly mentions bridges and wrapped tokens, but declines to rule on their treatment because the taxpayer did not provide the context and the specific operations in which they were used.
+We are not, then, faced with an absolute doctrinal silence, but with a question the DGT has not gone on to resolve owing to the insufficiency of the submission; a well-constructed request for a ruling could obtain an answer.
 The prudent course is to present both theses —economic neutrality or legally relevant barter— as defensible positions, and to note that we remain in the territory of reasoned opinion.
 These two operations are analysed in more detail in the dedicated analysis of wrapping and bridging.